PranavSarda/flask_ipblock/README.md

 # flask_ipblock

-Open Source Python Utility to limit the number of requests made to a server from a particular IP address, hence preventing bruteforce attacks.
+Python Server which limits the number of requests made from a particular IP address, thereby preventing bruteforce attacks.